 This module provides the student with the knowledge and skills to understand and conduct research at an introductory level.
 The module is directed towards a basic understanding of research in the Humanities and Social Sciences, with a particular focus on research hypotheses, cause and effect relationships, claims and evidence, research paradigms, research methodology and research ethics.

-Method of assessment: Flexible assessment Prerequisite modules: Text in the Humanities 113, 123, 143
+Prerequisite modules: Text in the Humanities 113, 123, 143